sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 * Caltrain is a light-rail system that goes through all of Silicon Valley for under $10.
 If you've heard of the GO train in the GTA, it's the same thing.
 * Clipper Card is a free card you can get and load with money which can be used on all of these transit systems seamlessly.
 Get one.

+#### Housing
+* [Paramount/SFO Housing](http://www.sfohousing.com/) is pretty decent (Park or Herbert).
+  The internet is slow.
+They are older buildings.

+  * 2010F - Stephen has stayed at the Park.
+Liked it, would recommend

 <section id="Area-BayArea" />
 ### Bay Area
 * Still expensive